This post may contain affiliate links. For more information, please read the full disclosure policy here.

-Meander the Markets
+Meander the markets

-Pike Place Market is probably one of the most famous markets in the United States.
-It is free and constantly buzzing with people purchasing local food, jewellery, art, and other handcrafts.
-Devour the free samples, descend the stairs to the Seattle waterfront, and visit Gum Alley.
+Pike Place Market is one of the most famous markets in the United States.
+It’s free and constantly buzzing with people purchasing local food, jewellery, art and other handicrafts.
+Devour the free samples, descend the stairs to the Seattle waterfront and visit Gum Alley.

-Explore Seattle Center
+Explore Seattle Centre

-See Seattle’s Sunsets
+See Seattle’s sunsets

 Go to Kerry Park